JJSanabriaS/2023_ransomware_-public_sample-/README.md

 This repository is an educational sample and should not be considered a production-grade security solution.
 It is intended to demonstrate concepts related to Federated Learning and malware classification while preserving the confidentiality of the original commercial project.

-This version is appropriate for a professional GitHub repository, academic portfolio, or cybersecurity research showcase.
-It highlights the scope and leadership aspects without revealing NDA-protected details.

-development time aprox 20 months
+Development time aprox 20 months

 ## Stack technical description (evaluated for final product)